Fundamental Analysis Guides

 Unemployment Indicators

-The US Unemployment rate measures the number of people in the labor force who are not employed.
+The US Unemployment rate measures the number of people in the labor force who are unemployed.
 It’s an important economic indicator that can affect consumer spending and other aspects of the economy.
-The US Bureau of Labor Statistics releases monthly reports on unemployment rates for all states as well as national data.
+The US Bureau of Labor Statistics releases monthly reports on unemployment rates for all states and national data.

 Chart: US Unemployment Rate